-If for some unforeseeable reason UMB discontinues the DSW curriculum, both the campus and the SSW are committed to a teach-out plan for all enrolled students so they may complete the program and earn their degree.
+If for some unforeseeable reason UMB discontinues the DSW curriculum, UMB is committed to a teach-out plan for all enrolled students so they may complete the program and earn their degree.

 - B. Critical and Compelling Regional or Statewide Need as Identified in the State Plan: - 1.
 Demonstrate demand and need for the program in terms of meeting present and future needs of the region and the State in general based on one or more of the following: